Recruitment and Admissions

 IV.
 International Students

-Students who are citizens of countries other than the United States and who have completed their secondary education or its equivalent may be eligible for admission to the college.
+Students who are citizens of countries other than the United States and are in the United States on a student VISA for the purpose of education and who have completed their secondary education or its equivalent, may be eligible for admission to the College.
 Certain educational, financial, and immigration documents are required, as well as proof of minimum proficiency in English.
 Students may apply for admission to the fall, spring, and summer semesters.
+Because of time required for evaluating educational records and processing immigration forms, these documents, along with the application form, must be submitted in enough time to allow for embassy/travel procedures or for proper processing of transfer paperwork.
+Designated School Officials (DSO) in the Office of Recruitment and Admissions will work with students regarding these timelines.
 For detailed eligibility and admission information, contact the Office of Recruitment and Admissions.

 V. Students for Whom English is a Second Language